jinnabaalu/jinnabalu.github.io/_posts/2019-08-29-Elasticsearch-Single-Node-using-Docker-Compose.md

 }
 ```

+## Homework

+#### Deploy & Explore
+Run the Docker Compose setup and use curl commands to explore APIs (nodes, health, indices).
+This builds confidence.

+#### Create & Query
+Create a simple index, insert documents, and run basic queries (_search, get by ID).
+Understand JSON structure.

+#### Understand Mappings
+Compare behavior with and without mappings to grasp how Elasticsearch treats data.

 ## Conclusion

 With this setup, you can quickly spin up a single-node Elasticsearch and Kibana stack for development or learning purposes, and start exploring powerful search and analytics capabilities using RESTful APIs.